ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 {% endnote %}

-{% endnote %}
+{% note info %}

-It is important to note that custom YQL instructions can be applied via native SQL queries.
+It is important to note that custom YQL instructions can be applied via [native SQL queries](https://docs.liquibase.com/concepts/changelogs/sql-format.html).

 {% endnote %}